Create form fields

 at the end to commit all changes.

-the below snippet will change the key of each row's text field with the key Description[0]
+To change the key of each row's text field with the key Description[0]

 to Description[i]

-where i
+, where i

-is the index of each row:
+is the index of each row, using this PDF, use the following code:

 from PyPDFForm import PdfWrapper